pete-mba5/pete-mba5.github.io/_posts/2024-05-18-picture-of-the-day.markdown

 My car is making some strange noise again.
 No clue what this could be.
 I really hope it is not the turbo.
 It happens at low rpm while moving.
 I read a little bit in internet and got a little bit scared.
 Fingers crossed.

+Yesterday I almost cannot take my car from the mall parking.
+I totally forgot that at 20:30 the mall is closing...

+I will activate today my DIGI unlimited internet sim card.